Common Name: eastern redbud

 Height: 20.00 to 30.00 feet

 Bloom Description: Rosy pink

 Flower: Showy, Good Cut

 Tolerate: Deer, Clay Soil, Black Walnut

-Easily grown in average, medium, well-drained soil in full sun to part shade.
-Part shade is best in hot climates.
+Easily grown in average, medium moisture, well-drained soils in full sun to part shade.
+Part shade is best in hot summer climates.
+Performs best in moderately fertile soils with regular and consistent moisture.
+Avoid wet or poorly drained soils.
 Since this tree does not transplant well, it should be planted when young and left undisturbed.